aumouvantsillage/Tiny-HDL-Racket/doc/step-04.md

 ## Changes in the name resolution stage

+In `lib/scope.rkt`:

-In `lib/scope.rkt`, the `lookup` function has been modified to accept an optional predicate to check against the retrieved data.
+* The `lookup` function has been modified to accept an optional predicate to check against the retrieved data.
+* The new macro `with-scope*` is a variant of `with-scope` that also returns the new scope object.
+Having a reference to the scope's table will be useful when we want to inspect the ports of a given entity or the instances in a given architecture.
+* A parameter `lookup-cache` stores the result of each lookup operation in a hash map.
+A new map is created with the macro `with-lookup-cache`.

-File `lib/meta.rkt` defines struct types for all the named element types in a Tiny-HDL source.
+File `lib/meta.rkt` defines `struct` types for all the named element types in a Tiny-HDL source.

-In `lib/resolver.rkt`, function `decorate` has been changed to instantiate these structs, and function `resolve` uses their predicates in calls to `lookup`.
+In `lib/resolver.rkt`, function `decorate` has been changed to instantiate these `struct`s, and function `resolve` uses their predicates when calling `lookup`.
+Some checks may seem redundant, but they prove useful when an instance or assignment appears before the elements that it references (see the examples `error-...-reversed-step-04.rkt`).
+Redundant lookup operations have a low impact on performance thanks to the use of a lookup cache in function `resolve`.